-£1m counter-extremism funding returned to Home Office despite rising terror threat
+£1m counterextremism funding returned to Home Office despite rising terror threat

 “We’re not getting reports and I think things should be public,” the official added.
 “If you’re going to make policy it’s got to see the light of day and people have got to have the chance to criticise it.”

-Mr Simcox, who previously worked for a US think-tank with close links to Donald Trump’s administration, previously called for Boris Johnson to “push back on ‘Islamophobia’” and be “wary” of calls for an internal Conservative Party review.
+Mr Simcox, who worked for a US think tank with close links to Donald Trump’s administration, previously called for Boris Johnson to “push back on ‘Islamophobia’” and be “wary” of calls for an internal Conservative Party review.

-He also rejected the term violent extremism in a 2016 article, arguing that it was “dreamed up as a way to avoid saying ‘Islamic’ or ‘Islamist’ extremism in the months after the July 2005 suicide bombings in London”.
+He also rejected the term “violent extremism” in a 2016 article, arguing that it was “dreamed up as a way to avoid saying ‘Islamic’ or ‘Islamist’ extremism in the months after the July 2005 suicide bombings in London”.

-Several sources have told The Independent that the CCE is now primarily working to implement the findings of a controversial review of the government’s Prevent counter-terrorism programme.
+Several sources have told The Independent that the CCE is now primarily working to implement the findings of a controversial review of the government’s Prevent counterterrorism programme.

-William Shawcross, a former Charity Commission head with close ties to the government, said Prevent should be “recalibrated” to focus on Islamism in February, claiming its work on the far right were “too broad”.
+Sir William Shawcross, a former Charity Commission head with close ties to the government, said Prevent should be “recalibrated” to focus on Islamism in February, claiming its work on the far right was “too broad”.

-The review had been boycotted by major charities including Amnesty UK over previous comments where Mr Shawcross called “Europe and Islam one of the greatest, most terrifying problems of our future”.
+The review had been boycotted by significant charities including Amnesty UK over previous comments where Mr Shawcross called “Europe and Islam one of the greatest, most terrifying problems of our future”.

-Documents seen by The Independent say that in February, Ms Braverman personally asked Mr Simcox to ask him to “support the implementation of the Independent Review of Prevent”.
+Documents seen by The Independent say that in February, Ms Braverman personally asked Mr Simcox to “support the implementation of the Independent Review of Prevent”.

 A report added: “The home secretary has asked Robin and the CCE to support the understanding and implementation of many review recommendations across government.
 This includes several recommendations around training, ideology and [an] advisory board.”